Fear of fireworks in dogs and cats

 - Holding their tail between their legs

-- Calming supplements can help to reduce anxiety levels, such as Nutracalm, Zylkene, Kalmaid, Adaptil Express tablets (these are different to the Adaptil Pheromone Collars).
-Although most of them work within 24 hours (or less), they often work better if they are started prior to the firework season.
+- Dietary aids: calming supplements can help to reduce anxiety levels.
+Examples include Nutracalm, Zylkene, Kalmaid and Adaptil Express tablets.
+Although most of them work within 24 hours (or less), they often work better if a course is started prior to firework season

-- If your dog’s behaviour doesn’t improve consult a veterinarian or a certified pet behaviourist about help and support for training techniques and relaxation protocols.
+- If your pet’s behaviour doesn’t improve, consult a vet or a certified pet behaviourist for help and support with training

 Book a video appointment to have a chat with one of our vets.